yukangnineteen/computational_physics_N2014301020117/Exercise-3/exercise-3.md

 * L2: Draw what you want to draw in the 80×80 lattice with characters, and make them rotate.
 Wish you a big brain hole!(Such as letters, Matchstick Men, rockets and so on)

 ## 2.Background
-* This homework is very interesting to me
+* This is the first time fo me to write a more complicated python program(than exercise-2), and it is a challenge for me to accomolish the homework all by myself.

 ## 3.Exercise